edgexfoundry/edgex-docs/docs_src/design/adr/0024-system-events.md

 - Core Contracts module
     - The new `SystemEvent` DTO will be added to this repository
 - Camera Management App Service Example
-    - Once Device System Event are implemented, the [Camera Management](https://github.com/edgexfoundry/edgex-examples/tree/main/application-services/custom/camera-management) example can be updated to consume the new Device System Events.
+    - Once Device System Events are implemented, the [Camera Management](https://github.com/edgexfoundry/edgex-examples/tree/main/application-services/custom/camera-management) example can be updated to consume them.
 - Device SDK/Service (future)
-    - Once Device System Events is implemented, the Device SDKs can switch to receiving these `Device System Events` via MesssageBus rather than the REST callbacks from Core Metadata.
-Beyond recognizing this future enhancement, it is out-of-scope for this ADR.
+    - Once Device System Events are implemented, the Device SDKs can switch to receiving them via MesssageBus rather than the REST callbacks from Core Metadata.
+Anything beyond recognizing this future enhancement, it is out-of-scope for this ADR.

 ## Considerations